JavaZakariae/Spring5Certification/README.md

 To prepare my certification, I read few books, a lot of articles, I watched many Pluralsight courses and some Youtube videos on specific subjects.

-To help you prepare the certification, I recommend to learn from the following resources, some are not free, but they thy are worth.
+To help you prepare the certification, I recommend to learn from the following resources, some are not free, but they are worth.